Code-Institute-Submissions/ucfd-milestone-project-1/README.md

 While testing the Music page, I notice that adjacent images are not properly aligned ...

+Home page

+While testing the Music page I noticed that the audio control allowed for visitor to download the mp3.

 A particularly useful form for describing your testing process is via scenarios, such as:

 Contact form: